Brandenburg v. Ohio: Brandenburg test ("imminent lawless action" test)

 The three distinct elements of this test (intent to speak, imminence of lawlessness, and likelihood of lawlessness) have distinct precedential lineages.

 Judge Learned Hand was possibly the first judge to advocate the intent standard, in Masses Publishing Co. v.
 Patten (1917), reasoning that "[i]f one stops short of urging upon others that it is their duty or their interest to resist the law, it seems to me one should not be held to have attempted to cause its violation".
 However, the Brandenburg intent standard is more speech-protective than Hand's formulation, which contained no temporal element of imminence.
+Furthermore, Judge Hand's Masses opinion had been quickly overturned by the United States Court of Appeals for the Second Circuit before Schenck and led to his being passed over for a promotion to the Second Circuit, which had led to its being largely forgotten in the intervening years.

 The imminence element was a departure from earlier rulings.
 Brandenburg did not explicitly overrule the bad tendency test, but it appears that after Brandenburg, the test is de facto overruled.
 The Brandenburg test effectively made the time element of the clear and present danger test more defined and more rigorous.
 Applying the Brandenburg test in Hess v.
-Indiana (1973) the Supreme Court held that the prerequisite for speech which is not protected by the First Amendment is that the speech in question must lead to “imminent disorder”.
+Indiana (1973), the Supreme Court held that the prerequisite for speech which is not protected by the First Amendment is that the speech in question must lead to "imminent disorder".